 - They are more aggressive and suspicious towards strangers

-Many inbreed dogs are inclined to injurious mutations and conditions.
+Many inbred dogs are inclined to injurious mutations and conditions.
 While on the other hand, many purebred dogs have fatal diseases like: hip dysplasia in German Shepherds, Addison’s in Portuguese water dogs, Cavalier King Charles spaniels, cardiac problems in boxers, and many others.

 Research has shown that the dog that gets along with other dogs and is domesticated to live with humans is a good dog.
 But purebred dogs are temperamental and behave differently.
 They are aggressive and easily get irritated when being bothered.
 The characteristic of temperament of a dog depends on the genes it has, while other show this because of inbreeding.
-Inbreeding dogs usually are:
+Inbred dogs usually are:

 - Fearful: These dogs are always wary of strangers and are very fearful.
 Some purebred dogs learn to trust their owner while aloof them.